 Since the plots of all three of the $\R_{3, j}(n)$ above empirically appear to be about the same size, we also propose for consideration:

 {\bf Hypothesis $\R_{p,2}$.} {\em For each fixed $\epsilon >0$ there holds, as $n \to \infty$,}

-We have checked Hypothesis $\R_{p, 2}$ empirically other small primes.
+We have no theoretical evidence supporting Hypothesis $\R_{p, 2}$, but we have checked it empirically for other small primes, on limited data sets.
 We speculate that Hypothesis $\R_{p, 2}$, if true, might encode arithmetic data specific to the prime $p$, directly relating the M\"{o}bius function and the base $p$ expansions of integers, not necessarily related to the Riemann hypothesis.

-Besides Hypothesis $\R_{p,1}$ and $\R_{p,2}$, completeness requires that one formulate a third hypothesis.
+Besides Hypothesis $\R_{p,1}$ and $\R_{p,2}$, one may formulate in parallel a third hypothesis.

 {\bf Hypothesis $\R_{p,0}$,} {\em For each fixed $\epsilon >0$ there holds, as $n \to \infty$,}